home-assistant/developers.home-assistant/docs/network_discovery.md

 ## Bluetooth

+### Best practices for library authors

+- When connecting to Bluetooth devices with `BleakClient`, always use the `BLEDevice` object instead of the `address` to avoid the client starting a scanner to find the `BLEDevice`.
+Call the `bluetooth.async_ble_device_from_address` API if you only have the `address`.

+- Call the `bluetooth.async_get_scanner` API to get a `BleakScanner` instance and pass it to your library.
+The returned scanner avoids the overhead of running multiple scanners, which is significant.
+Additionally, the wrapped scanner will continue functioning if the user changes the Bluetooth adapter settings.

+- Avoid reusing a `BleakClient` between connections since this will make connecting less reliable.

+- Fetch a new `BLEDevice` from the `bluetooth.async_ble_device_from_address` API each time a connection is made.
+Alternatively, register a callback with `bluetooth.async_register_callback` and replace a cached `BLEDevice` each time a callback is received.
+The details of a `BLEDevice` object may change due to a change in the active adapter or environment.

+- Use a connection timeout of at least ten (10) seconds as `BlueZ` must resolve services when connecting to a new or updated device for the first time.
+Transient connection errors are frequent when connecting, and connections are not always successful on the first attempt.
+The `bleak-retry-connector` PyPI package can take the guesswork out of quickly and reliably establishing a connection to a device.

 ### Subscribing to Bluetooth discoveries

 Some integrations may need to know when a device is discovered right away.
 The Bluetooth integration provides a registration API to receive callbacks when a new device is discovered that matches specific key values.
 The same format for `bluetooth` in [`manifest.json`](creating_integration_manifest.md#bluetooth) is used for matching.
 In addition to the matchers used in the `manifest.json`, `address` can also be used as a matcher.